Dissecting van der Waals interactions with Density Functional Theory -- Wannier-basis approach: Results and Discussions

-We also investigate the interlayer interaction in \ch{MoS2} in its most preferred $\text{AA}^{\prime}$ stacking configuration (Fig. \ref{fig:4}a).
-Similar to graphite and hBN, the stability of this material requires the inclusion of dispersive interactions since the DFT predicts very small equilibrium binding energy $E_{b0} = -1.6$ meV/atom at $c_0 = 14.5$ \AA \text{} (Fig. \ref{fig:4}b).
+We also investigate the interlayer interaction in \ch{MoS2} in its most preferred $\text{AA}^{\prime}$ stacking configuration (Fig. \ref{fig:5}a).
+Similar to graphite and hBN, the stability of this material requires the inclusion of dispersive interactions since the DFT predicts very small equilibrium binding energy $E_{b0} = -1.6$ meV/atom at $c_0 = 14.5$ \AA \text{} (Fig. \ref{fig:5}b).
 Again, there is a wide range of energies as obtained from the different vdW schemes.
-While vdW-optB86 yields the lowest bindings $E_{b0} = -77$ meV/atom with $c_0 = 12.40$ \AA, DFT-D2 yields the highest value $E_{b0} = -52$ meV/atom with $c_0 = 12.42$ \AA, as shown in Fig. \ref{fig:4}b.
+While vdW-optB86 yields the lowest bindings $E_{b0} = -77$ meV/atom with $c_0 = 12.40$ \AA, DFT-D2 yields the highest value $E_{b0} = -52$ meV/atom with $c_0 = 12.42$ \AA, as shown in Fig. \ref{fig:5}b.
+For comparison, RPA gives the binding energy of $-59.09$ meV/atom with the corresponding $c_0= 12.29$ \AA as reported in Ref. \citenum{Gould2016}.
 The interlayer interaction is also computed within our \texttt{vdW-WanMBD} method, by evaluating the vdW energy as captured in Eq. \eqref{eqn:6}.
-Since \ch{MoS2} is a polar material due to positive charges on Mo atoms and negative charges on S atoms \cite{Choudhuri2020}, the nduction energy $E_{ind}$ must be included into the overall interlayer binding.
+Since \ch{MoS2} is a polar material due to positive charges on Mo atoms and negative charges on S atoms \cite{Choudhuri2020}, the induction energy $E_{ind}$ must be included into the overall interlayer binding.

-To discern the role of induction, in Fig. \ref{fig:4}c we show results for $E_b = E_b (DFT) + E_{disp}^{vdW}$ and $E_b = E_b (DFT) + E_{disp}^{ind} + E_{disp}^{vdW}$ as a function of interlayer separation.
+To discern the role of induction, in Fig. \ref{fig:5}c we show results for $E_b = E_b (DFT) + E_{disp}^{vdW}$ and $E_b = E_b (DFT) + E_{disp}^{ind} + E_{disp}^{vdW}$ as a function of interlayer separation.
 It is found that for the first case and $\gamma=1$, $E_{b0} = -133$ meV/atom with $c_0 = 11.92$ \AA.
 For the inclusion of the induction energy, the computed interlayer binding energy is found as $-154$ meV/atom with corresponding $c_0 = 11.95$ \AA.
 For $\gamma = 1.31$, we find that $E_{b0}$ further decreases to $-122$ meV/atom with $c_0 = 11.98$ \AA.